shadowguy97/Video-Stream-App/README.md

-This repo is for the Software engineering project which we are to design a wev video streaming application.
-All codes are open source.
+This repo is for the Computer Management System course All codes are open source.

-The overview of this this page is as follows:
+The overview of this repo is as follows:
-1. Login Page
+1. Index Page
-2. Signup Page
+2. Dashboard Page
-3. Upload Page
-4. Streaming Page.
+3. Courses Page.

+Index page.
+This page is the landing page, displaying a brief overview of the website.

+Dashboard page.
+This shows the current available courses and a brief description on them

-Login page.
+Courses page.
-This would handle the authentification of the registered users within the system. it can be accessed from the login.php page.

-Signup Page.
-This would handle the registeration new users within the system it can be accessed from the register.php page.

-Upload Page.
-This page would handle the uploading of videos to the server and also show a list of currently uploaded vidoes within the server. it can be accessed from the dashboard.php page which you must be a registered user.

-Streaming Page.
-This is the page responsible for the video streaming. any video selected form the upload page will be directed here and played automatically. it can be accessed from the stream.php page which you must be a registered user.
+This is where the user views the requested courses and all materials relating to the course.